Balakrishnan123/Group_12_Assignment/README.md

 # Group_12_Assignment
-Created fot BITS WILP Project
+Created for BITS WILP Project
 Group no 12